InvestMoat

 Privacy regulations (GDPR, CCPA) created headwinds for cookie-based targeting that TTD navigated well with UID2.
 However, TTD does not benefit from meaningful regulatory lock-in in the traditional sense — no government mandates, certifications, or multi-year procurement cycles.

-Network EffectsINTACT
+Network EffectsWEAKENED

 Transaction EmbeddingINTACT